-Did you see my post giving tips to hang outdoor string lights on a deck?
+Did you see my post giving tips how to hang outdoor string lights?

 I’m on the lookout for a tree in my backyard that I can leave lights on year-round, too!
 I feel a bit like a tween with my string light obsession;-)

 With Christmas sneaking up on us, you’ll want to grab my Christmas printables.
 They will help keep you organized so you can enjoy time with your family and avoid the last minute stress!